 Health plans and health systems will be impacted by these new rules as early as November 2020 and should be efficiently planning and executing now.
 Technical and operational changes and upgrades will be needed to ensure compliance and avoid penalties.

-To learn more about how Freed can help you meet Interoperability requirements Contact Us
+Read our latest Point of View paper about Interoperability.
+To learn more about how Freed can help you meet Interoperability requirements, contact us.

 What Health Plans Must Do